danderson376/PhotoEditor/README.md

 Robert -> With respect to switching between large directories of jpg, there is a little
           stuttering, but it does generate the list correctly.

+Robert -> Also the Loading Form when inverting colors does generate and work Except for the Close.
+The CLOSE does not Work.
+It will Crash

 //Any Extra Credit